Razor.Templating.Core 3.0.0

 Support

-If you find this helpful, consider supporting the development of this library by sponsoring one or more coffee ;) Thanks!
+If you find this helpful, consider supporting development by buying a coffee.
+Thanks!

 alternate text is missing from this package README image